artefactual/atom-docs/user-manual/access-content/browse.rst

    :width: 70%
    :alt: Browse hierarchy page

-The Browse by hierarchy treeview will have the same functionality as the standard treeview, except:
+The hierarchy browser will have the same functionality as the standard treeview,
+except:

 * All top level description titles in the catalogue database will be shown in alphabetic order